schipeltaper/veganexplainer/index.md

 - **It is also often added to fortified foods to replace the animal-product.
 (CHECK THIS THOUGH)**
 >   - [https://www.nhs.uk/live-well/eat-well/how-to-eat-a-balanced-diet/the-vegan-diet/](https://www.nhs.uk/live-well/eat-well/how-to-eat-a-balanced-diet/the-vegan-diet/)
 >   - Calcium: [*Plant-based milk/yoghurt alternatives, Green leafy vegetables, Fresh fruit, Dried fruit, Beans and pulses, Nuts and seeds, Bread products, Dried herbs and Other foods*](https://www.bbcgoodfood.com/howto/guide/best-vegan-calcium-sources) (follow the link for more detail)

+**3 nutrients to go!
+We're almost there.
+If you are thinking of a nutrient that you think we should have mentioned, please look up what contains that nutrient and see if you can easily get sufficient intake by following this vegan pizza.
+We're willing to bet you can!
+In any case please share your findings in the comments!**

 **For the remaining nutrients we go to the crust of the vegan pizza which represents what you consume through water.
 So water and supplements.
 The current scientific consensus recommends supplementing B12, D and omega 3.**